muller2002/marlena.app/content/english/post/2023-06-17-awarenesskonzept-alleine-2.md

 tags: [
     "Awareness", "trans", "Diskriminierung", "Awarenesskonzept", "Awareness-Konzept", "ASTA Sommerfestival", "Uni Paderborn", ]
+summary: "Second post on the Awareness concept of the AStA Paderborn and its implementation at the AStA Sommerfestival."
 ---
 > This post is written in German, because I am not sure if I can express myself well enough in English.